Juhi-Purswani/House_Prices-Regression_technique/README.md

 For searching the set of best parameters RandomCVSearch is applied.

-For data exploration and visualization data_exploration.ipynb file contains the code
+For data exploration and visualization data_exploration.ipynb file contains the code. data_preprocessed() returns the processed features and labels and is call in three models. r2 score with this processed is increased.